 When a claimant, whether an individual or business entity, suffers a compensable loss, he or she essentially becomes a creditor to the person or entity causing the loss.
 Complicated issues of liability notwithstanding, the one harmed is the one whose interests are at stake in the claim, and that person or group of people can vary.
 A claimant has the incentive and motivation to be compensated.
 However, when he or she takes out a loan against the litigation, the lender becomes the stakeholder, either in part or in full, depending on the amount of the loan.

 The issues driving the litigation can rarely be simplified to purely monetary considerations.
 Personal injury claimants usually have a significant emotional and personal component that drives negotiation and settlement.
 If the loans are close to the full value of the claim, the claimant may no longer possess a practical interest in the outcome.
 In that instance, the lender becomes the most concerned of anyone in the outcome of the case.
 In fact, some courts have taken the position that the lender is, in fact, a “real party at interest” and have allowed them to be added to the litigation, thus positioning them under the court’s jurisdiction.
+Loans in complex commercial claims, on the other hand, are designed to support the expenses of litigation and do not shift the incentive off of the claimant as much.
+There are still other business factors that can drive settlement, but they may not exist when litigation funding is in place.

 The litigation finance industry has dealt with a great deal of criticism in recent years.
 It is most often cited for violating the common law concepts of champerty and maintenance, which prohibit gambling and investing in the outcome of litigation.
 But is this criticism always justified?